-- (i) to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - (ii) to mitigate any possible conflict of interests between the policymaking process and the day-to-day management of the Company; - (iii) to constructively challenge and contribute to the development of strategies for the Company; - (iv) to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - (v) to provide the 'check and balance' function to the Board; and - (vi) to monitor and provide an objective view on the performance of Executive Directors and Management in meeting the agreed goals and objectives.
+- (i) to enhance the independence and objectivity of the Board's deliberations from the executive arm of the Company; - to mitigate any possible conflict of interests between the policymaking process and the day-to-day management of the Company; - (iii) to constructively challenge and contribute to the development of strategies for the Company; - (iv) to ensure that the Board uses adequate systems and controls to safeguard the interests of the Company; - (v) to provide the 'check and balance' function to the Board; and - (vi) to monitor and provide an objective view on the performance of Executive Directors and Management in meeting the agreed goals and objectives.

-Independent Non-Executive Directors made up a majority of the Board members.
+As at 31 December 2018, the Independent Non-Executive Directors made up a majority of the Board members.
 They play a significant role in bringing impartiality and scrutiny to the Board's deliberations and decision making, so that no single party can dominate such decision-making in the Company.

-The Independent Non-Executive Directors engage proactively with the Management, the Risk Management, Compliance and Human Resources functions and with both the external and internal auditors via their respective roles as the Chairman or members of the Board Committees, to ensure that concerns and issues relevant to the Management and oversight of the business and operations of the Group are properly addressed.
+The Independent Non-Executive Directors engage proactively with the Management, the Risk Management, Compliance and Human Resources functions and with both the external and internal auditors via their respective roles as the Chairmen or members of the Board Committees, to ensure that concerns and issues relevant to the Management and oversight of the business and operations of the Group are properly addressed.

 Non-Independent Non-Executive Directors act as a bridge between Management and stakeholders, particularly shareholders.
-He can provide the relevant checks and balances, focusing on shareholders' and other stakeholders' interests and ensuring that high standards of CG are applied.
+They can provide the relevant checks and balances, focusing on shareholders' and other stakeholders' interests and ensuring that high standards of CG are applied.
 The Non-Independent Non-Executive Directors also provide business guidance to the Management and contributing positively to the Board through their strong technical knowledge, exposure in various markets and sharing of knowledge and best practices.

-The Chairman and the Independent or Non-Independent Non-Executive Directors do not engage in the day-to-day management of the Company or participate in any business dealings with the Group, do not have any equity interest in the Company or its related corporation and do not have any relationship with the substantial shareholders that can materially interfere their exercise of independent judgment.
+The Chairman and the Independent or Non-Independent Non-Executive Directors do not engage in the day-to-day management of the Company.
+The Independent Non-Executive Directors also do not participate in any business dealings with the Group, do not have any equity interest in the Company or its related corporation (except for Dato' Dr. Thillainathan A/L Ramasamy who has indirect interest of 6,400 ordinary shares of AMB held by his spouse) and do not have any relationship with the substantial shareholders that can materially interfere with their exercise of independent judgment.

-The Non-Independent Non-Executive Directors' main responsibilities are as follows:- systems are robust and defensible.
+The Non-Independent Non-Executive Directors' main responsibilities are as follows:-

-- (i) advise and direct Management in the development and evaluation of strategy; - (ii) monitor Management's strategy implementation and operational performance; - (iii) satisfy themselves that financial information is accurate; and - (iv) review to ensure that the risk management and internal control
+- (i) advise and direct Management in the development and evaluation of strategy; - (ii) monitor Management's strategy implementation and operational performance; - (iii) satisfy themselves that financial information is accurate; and - (iv) review to ensure that the risk management and internal control systems are robust and defensible.